JosephM101/Force-Windows-11-Install/README.md

 # Force-Windows-11-Install

 ## *Notice of Update*:
 After having archived this repository a few months ago, I've decided that maybe I should give this project a second chance.
-I have some plans that will hopefully further optimize the tool and make it significantly faster, and will allow for adding extra features in an easier way in the future.
-The secret?
-Using the "AutoUnattend" method.
-Now, this will require ***quite*** a bit of work to do, so don't expect anything for a while, but once the update is released, the old method (Win11-TPM-RegistryBypass) will be marked as deprecated.
+First off, instead of patching the install.wim files, I'm going to resort to using the $OEM folder method for features such as embedding VMware Tools in the final installer (by the way, support for VirtualBox _will_ be coming soon).
+It'll make the patching process much faster (just to be clear, anything that has to do with install.wim, _NOT_ boot.wim)

-It might take a bit longer than I'd like since I'm still a student in high school, but I will try to do what I can.
-Thank you for understanding.
+These changes will take a bit of work to implement, and given everything I have going on right now, I'll be working slowly.